bacionejs/rob/README.md

 ## This fork is for Android

-On my Android it takes a while to load.
 You will not have fun if you don't read the *instructions below*
-Refresh the game the first time or it *won't work*.
-Be in landscape mode *before* clicking Run.

 [Run](https://bacionejs.github.io/rob/mobile.html)

 #### Instructions
+- be in landscape mode.
+- on the start screen, tap anywhere to start.
+- at this point, the app switches to fullscreen
+- on my android, the screen is black for a few seconds before the elevator appears.
-- on the start screen, tap anywhere to start. when the elevator appears you should see yourself walking into the wall
+- now, you should see yourself walking into the wall of the elevator. it is ok
 - now, tap where you want the center of your *joystick*. but don't click on the heart/health.
 - there is no visual indicator of where the joystick is
 - just find a comfortable spot where your right thumb will naturally land